eeeschwartz/next/content-workshop-4/index.md

 ## Milestones for July 22nd

 We’ve laid a good foundation, so let’s put it to work on the current site.
 We'll take an iterative approach, meaning that each week we create small experiments and learn from them.
-With time we know more and more about our users and create better experiences for them.
+With time we know more about our users and create better experiences for them.

-The first step in the process is to set an information baseline.
+The first step is to set an information baseline.
 It gives us something to measure against so that we know if our changes are improving the site.

 ### Observe someone using the site